samavedam111778/Vineets_vs/README.md

 ## 👩‍💻 Professional Summary

-I am a ** data Engineer with extensive analytical experience** in designing and delivering **production-grade data platforms** for AI/ML, real-time analytics, and large-scale enterprise decision systems.
-I specialize in building **end-to-end cloud-native pipelines**, ML-ready feature engineering frameworks, and **event-driven architectures** across **AWS and Azure**.

 I am a **Data Engineer** with a foundational background in Structural Engineering, bringing a unique "safety-critical" precision to digital architectures.
 I specialize in designing and delivering **production-grade data platforms** for AI/ML, real-time analytics, and large-scale enterprise systems.

 ---